Boudreau, Wild aim to disprove belief they are on decline

-ST. PAUL — After their six-year streak of making the playoffs came to an end, the Minnesota Wild went through an eventful summer in which the major change was made in the front office, not to the roster.
+ST. PAUL, Minn.
+(AP) — After their six-year streak of making the playoffs came to an end, the Minnesota Wild went through an eventful summer in which the major change was made in the front office, not to the roster.

 The Wild were the fifth-lowest scoring team in the league last season.
 Among their top seven point producers from 2018-19, four will be at least 35 years old by midseason.